Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah annually

 Performing the rituals of Hajj is demanding and involves walking great distances usually in hot weather.
 Pilgrims should ensure that they are physically fit before travelling.

-Pilgrims should pack a first aid kit that will also help them manage relevant, common issues.
-Pilgrims should identify in-country healthcare resources in advance of their trip, and carry the emergency contact numbers for their insurance company.
+Pilgrims should pack a first aid kit to help them manage relevant, common issues.
+Pilgrims should identify in-country healthcare resources in advance of their trip and carry emergency contact numbers for their insurance company.

 Further information on health risks for travellers to KSA can be found here on the Saudi Arabia Country Information page.